mohammad-javad-0/Tic-Tac-Toe/README.md

 # Tic Tac Toe Game

-This is a simple Tic Tac Toe game implemented using Python's Tkinter library.
-The game features a graphical user interface where two players can play against each other on the same computer.
+This is a simple Tic Tac Toe game implemented using Python's Tkinter library.This game is only in two-player mode and does not have a single-player mode.
+The singleplayer mode is under construction, and once the project is finished, the project will be placed in a new repository called advanced Tic Tac Toe.The game features a graphical user interface where two players can play against each other on the same computer.

 ## Features